Semmelstulle/app-list-for-homebridge-smartglass/README.md

+# This repo will be restructured!
+As those IDs will be unique for every console, I'll make this repo into an instruction on how to obtain the IDs yourself.
+I'll try to keep it updated if there is any update that changes how you can access them on your Xbox.

 # app-list-for-homebridge-smartglass

 This repo aims to help configuring the [homebridge-smartglass](https://github.com/unknownskl/homebridge-smartglass) plugin.
 As [Microsoft ended support for Smartglass](https://twitter.com/majornelson/status/998790240377565184) the Title ID in listTable.txt is just a nice to have but apps won't be launchable anymore.